-SkyCity blaze: Union supports teen suspected of leaving blowtorch unattended
+SkyCity blaze: FENZ finishes investigation into the devastating fire

 "He will be in shock and disbelief that he actually did that because as much as he left the blowtorch on or whatever he did, he will have been trained that obviously you don't do that - so obviously it's a big oversight that he will feel terrible about."

-Gallagher urged construction workers to check if their workmates are ok, as the sector launches a programme targeted at reducing the industry's high suicide rate, the highest of any industry in the country.
+Gallagher urged construction workers to check if their workmates are okay, as the sector launches a programme targeted at reducing the industry's high suicide rate, the highest of any industry in the country.

 The programme, Mates in Construction, is crucial to improving the mental health of workers in the sector, he said.